 The Importance of Addiction Treatment For Military Service Members

-As noted above, those who have served the country experience rates of mental illness at shocking rates.
+As noted above, those who have served the country experience mental illness at shocking rates.
 In fact, the rates at which they experience these illnesses are almost quadruple the rates of the general public’s issues with mental illnesses.
 On top of that, these individuals are also at increased risk for developing a substance use disorder.
 For some, it can be difficult to know which problem came first – the substance use disorder or the mental illness – specifically because the two tend to flow together.
 It is not as common to find someone who is active duty, retired, or a veteran who only has a mental health condition or only a substance use disorder, rather much more common to find someone who is experiencing both at the same time.
-This is precisely why it is imperative to provide treatment to those in need because dealing with symptoms of both conditions at the same time can be a recipe for disaster.
+This is precisely why it is imperative to provide treatment to those in need because dealing with symptoms of both conditions at the same time.

-What Does The Freedom Program In Clarksville Tennessee Offer?
+What Does The Freedom Program in Clarksville Offer?

 The Freedom Program in Clarksville focuses on providing all members of the military and their families with the best quality care possible.
-By providing several different options for care, the Freedom Program in Clarksville has been able to help countless individuals and their families turn their lives around for the better.
-This is done through the following provisions:
+By providing several different options for care, the Freedom Program has been able to help countless individuals and their families turn their lives around for the better.
+This is done through the following provisions.

 Types of Addiction Treatment Programs